Cycling in Copenhagen: Municipal bicycle policy

-The city of Copenhagen released its first bicycle account in 1996, where the city for the first time began measuring 10 key indicators, chosen by the city's traffic department and a group of regular cyclists.
+The city of Copenhagen released its first bicycle report in 1996, where the city for the first time began measuring 10 key indicators, chosen by the city's traffic department and a group of regular cyclists.
 Aside from factual information like the budget allocated to cycling infrastructure, the length of the bicycle network, modal share and the number of cyclists and accident statistics, it also contains surveys asking regular cyclists for their opinion on the infrastructure, maintenance, and their perceived sense of safety.
-It gives citizens an overview of the city's plans for cycling and, in later renditions, changes initiated since the previous account's publication.
-The city of Copenhagen has since released its bicycle account biennially, greatly increasing its scope in later editions.
+It gives residents an overview of the city's plans for cycling and, in later renditions, changes initiated since the previous account's publication.
+The city of Copenhagen has since released its bicycle report biennially, greatly increasing its scope in later editions.

-In the municipal development plan from 1997, the city introduced a new concept of green bicycle routes, envisioned to be a coherent network of cycle routes that, to the extent possible, will be off-street routes through parks and other open green areas or, where this is not possible, to a limited extent along quiet streets with low traffic volumes.
-These routes are intended to be a supplement to the existing network centred around busy corridors with high volume vehicle traffic.
+In the municipal development plan from 1997, the city introduced a new concept of green bicycle routes, envisioned to be a coherent network of cycle routes that, to the extent possible, would be off-street routes through parks and other open green areas or, where that is not possible, to a limited extent along quiet streets with low traffic volumes.
+These routes were intended to supplement the existing network centred around busy corridors with high volume vehicle traffic.
 In 2000 the city released a proposal for a network of 22 green bicycle routes with a total length of 110 km at a total estimated cost of 500 million DKK.
 As of 2012 around 40 km of network has been completed and the city is committed to completing the network in the coming years.
 The city hopes that the recreational and enhanced safety qualities of this network will attract certain groups of the population that currently use cars on trips to and from work, especially those with a 5–10 km commute.

 In 2001 Copenhagen formulated its first bicycle strategy with the publishing of Cycle Policy 2002 – 2012 as a way to prioritize cycling in city planning, signal its importance to the city, and to coordinate initiatives for improvements of cycling conditions.
-The city also vowed to use bicycle accounts to follow up on the goals set forth the cycle policy.
+The city also vowed to use bicycle reports to follow up on the goals set forth the cycle policy.